 The required 50-foot minimum building restriction line (BRL) is provided.
-Buildings 1 through 4 are located along, but beyond, the BRL associated with Mattawoman Drive.
-The design conforms to this requirement.
+All building locations for SDP-1701-03 are located beyond the BRL, further than 50 feet from the ultimate right-of-way of Mattawoman Drive.

 4. A minimum 200-foot building restriction line (BRL) as measured from the ultimate right-of-way of US 301 shall be provided on the specific design plan (SDP) for multifamily buildings unless it is deemed that a lesser BRL provides sufficient area to adequately buffer the dwellings from the roadway.
 The minimum width of building restriction lines for other residential product types along US 301 shall be determined at the time of SDP and the Phase II Noise Study shall be considered in the determination of establishing the building restriction lines.